natefrog808/Irys-Daydream-Analytics-System/README.md

 # Irys-Daydream-Analytics-System

-A real-time data analytics and visualization system built on the Daydreams framework with Irys blockchain storage integration.
-This system combines pattern analysis, data streaming, and interactive visualization capabilities with secure blockchain-based data persistence.
+A robust real-time data analytics and visualization system built on the Daydreams framework with Irys blockchain storage integration.
+This system combines pattern analysis, data streaming, and interactive visualization capabilities with enterprise-grade error handling and comprehensive testing.

 ## Features